404notDeeksha/reactjs-interview-questions/README.md

       2. React & ReactDOM: The core libraries for building user interfaces (react) and rendering them to the DOM (react-dom).
       3. Babel: A JavaScript compiler that transforms modern JavaScript (including JSX) into browser-compatible code.
       4. Webpack: A module bundler that compiles JavaScript, CSS, images, and other assets into optimized bundles for the browser (explained in detail below).
       5. Create React App (CRA): A popular tool that sets up a React project with sensible defaults, including Webpack and Babel configurations.
-Other ways are using Vite.
+Other ways of creating react app is by using Vite.
       6. Development Tools: Tools like ESLint (for code linting), React Developer Tools (for debugging), and testing libraries (e.g., Jest, React Testing Library).

       **[⬆ Back to Top](#table-of-contents)**